Originally published on April 25, 2018. Updated June 26, 2024.

 Create detailed project plans and track project progress using Workamajig.

 Creating project status reports is the bread and butter of any project manager's job.
-You'll have to create weekly, monthly, and even daily reports to alert stakeholders about the health of the project.
-Creating effective reports is an art; you have to be detailed but succinct.
+You'll have to create weekly, monthly, and even daily reports to alert stakeholders about the project's health.
+Creating effective reports is an art; you must be detailed but succinct.

-So what all should you include in your project status report?
+So, what should you include in your project management report template?

 For starters, make sure it has the following:

-• Milestones & deliverables: Identify all milestones completed since the last reporting period.
-Also identify upcoming milestones & deliverables as well as their start/finish dates.
+- Milestones & deliverables: Identify all milestones completed since the last reporting period.
+Also, identify upcoming milestones and deliverables and their start/finish dates.

 Refer to this article to learn how to create a creative project status report.